 - A clear scope of work for what’s included in the monthly retainer

 - The rate you charge for extras (you know I am not a fan of selling hours so try and keep to project fees when pricing additional work)

 With this in place, you’ll have an easy out when clients come along with additional requests outside the scope you originally agreed upon.
 Ensuring they understand that ‘extras’ cost extra from the outset will only be of benefit to your business in the long run… but if you fail to put this in place upfront, you’ll suffer.
 Part of this is getting your MINDSET right from the start and ensuring you constantly communicate the VALUE of what you do rather than just the OUTPUTS (more on mindset in a future blog).

 In this week’s article, we talked about one of the most common problems I’ve seen in my work with agencies of all shapes and sizes… not being able to say NO to clients who keep asking for more.

 This is a problem for your agency because it puts you in a position where you’re running just to stay in place.
 When you eventually want to slow down and return to the original terms of your agreement with a client, they’re dissatisfied with a feeling of getting less value for their money.

 Starting off on the right foot is very important.
 With a well-drafted scope of work and agreed service levels, you’ll be able to avoid delivering increasingly unprofitable work and getting backed into a corner by client expectations.

-In the next article, we’ll talk about the crucial difference between outputs and outcomes, how you can avoid your work being seen as a commodity, and some quick solutions you can put to work in your business right away to solve this problem.
-Meanwhile, I would love to hear back from you about your experiences with managing client expectations so please leave a comment, or if you have a specific challenge drop me a message and I’ll give you my best advice.
+In the next article (which you can read here) we’ll talk about the crucial difference between outputs and outcomes, how you can avoid your work being seen as a commodity, and some quick solutions you can put to work in your business right away to solve this problem.